dortania/OpenCore-Install-Guide/extras/fusion.md

 ## Download the Installation Media

-You can use [macrecovery](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery) (see this [guide](../installer-guide/winblows-install.md#downloading-macos)) to optain the basesystem.dmg file.
+You can use [macrecovery](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery) (see this [guide](../installer-guide/winblows-install.md#downloading-macos)) to obtain the basesystem.dmg file.

 ## Converting Installation Media

 VMware cannot directly use a dmg disk image, so we'll create a vmdk file, which will allow you to use it as a virtual disk drive in VMware Fusion.
-With some convertions, we can create our disk image:
+With some conversions, we can create our disk image:

 ```bash
 ### Change "BaseSystem" if the name of the .dmg file differs